-With the closure of restaurants and fast-food chains, people are left mostly to fend for themselves and prepare up to three meals a day every day.
-With spontaneous trips to the grocery stores no longer feasible or advisable, that also means fridges may be full of wilting lettuce and milk that has gone bad.
+With the closure of restaurants and fast food chains, people are left mostly to fend for themselves and prepare up to three meals a day every day.
+With spontaneous trips to the grocery stores no longer feasible or advisable, that also means fridges may be full of wilting lettuce and milk gone bad.

 There’s perhaps no better time to look into zero-waste cooking than now, a philosophy aimed at reducing food waste.

 [Hero and Featured image credit: Phuc Long /Unsplash]

 Not only does zero-waste cooking save you money — particularly pertinent given the state of the global economy — but it also helps the environment.
 Food waste that decomposes in landfills releases methane, a greenhouse gas that is 27 times more potent than carbon dioxide.